staabm/staabm.github.io/_posts/2023-07-23-rector-in-legacy-projects.md

 Repeat using smaller steps as long as you feel the result is not reviewable.
 How often you need to divide the steps into smaller ones depends on the rule being applied and your codebase.

+Between these steps you should commit the intermediate states.
+This also eases seeing the actual differences between the steps.

 ### Add return types